michaelbeutler/edubase-to-pdf/README.md

 - 📂 **Temporary Directory**: Specify a temporary directory for screenshots.
 - ⏳ **Page Delay**: Set a delay between pages to give the browser time to load.
 - 🔎 **Browser Size**: Customize the browser width and height for better screenshot quality.
+- 😵‍💫 **Lightweight**: Single binary, no bloat like Python scripts. 😉

 ## 📦 Installation